adavarski/k3d-argo-vclusters-playground/README.md

 - ingress-nginx
 - kube_prometheus_stack

-To use Ingress (Production) for the `vcluster`, we need to enable passthrough-mode in the `ingress-nginx` Helm chart.
+To use Ingress (Production) for the `vcluster`, we need to enable passthrough-mode in the `ingress-nginx` Helm chart

+helm upgrade ingress-nginx ingress-nginx/ingress-nginx -n ingress-nginx --create-namespace --set controller.publishService.enabled=true --set controller.extraArgs.enable-ssl-passthrough=true

+or

 ````yaml
 ...